- This post contains affiliate links. Read more here.

 gorodenkoff via iStock

 Dogs need a space they know is their own.
 That’s why having bedding for them is essential.
-Sims has found a bed or crate provides her dogs with a sense of comfort and security.
-Trainers agree—when they’re properly introduced, dog crates can help reduce anxiety, promote rest and relaxation, and help establish boundaries.
+When properly introduced, dog crates can help reduce anxiety, promote rest and relaxation, and help establish boundaries.

 When it comes to choosing the best dog bed for your pup, this will depend on their size, temperament, and preferences.